-Click Show details (found to the right of the section) to view some of the additional settings listed below.
-You can also set the default to display in Phase view mode under Tools \rightarrow Options→ Graphical Mode, then click the Precipitation node.
+Click Show details to view some of the additional settings listed below.
+You can also set the default to display in Phase view mode under Tools \rightarrow Options \rightarrow Graphical Mode, then click the Precipitation node.

 Phase

 The phases available to choose have both thermodynamic and kinetic data.
 If the list is empty, go to the System Definer to confirm that both types of databases are selected and defined.